Velatryx/CTF-Writeups/README.md

 ## The CTFs include:

 Pretty much most of the things.
-Web Application, Active Directory, Linux, Windows, Blackbox, Graybox, Whitebox penetration testing practices etc. For the record, I do NOT want to document many of the easy level or low-hanging fruit type of labs.
+Web Application, Active Directory, Linux, Windows, Blackbox, Graybox, Whitebox penetration testing practices etc. For the record, I do NOT want to document many easy level or low-hanging fruit type of labs.
 Instead I want to be focusing on finishing & documenting very hard or medium-hard level challenges.
 Enjoy reading them!

 ---